-But, fortunately, it remains an easy-going, fun-to-drive companion because of its general smallness and the keenness of its engine, if not for any objective keen-handling traits.
+But, fortunately, Fiat has kept it as an easy-going, fun-to-drive companion because of its general smallness and the keenness of its engine, if not for any objective keen-handling traits.
 It’s agile, yes, but only because it doesn’t weigh very much, not because it has been designed to feel that way.

 The same is true of this Panda 4x4.
 It rides entirely acceptably, with the extra sidewall in the tyres and increase in suspension height seemingly compensating for the ride-worsening increase in unsprung mass.